Monster House (video game): PlayStation 2 and GameCube

-Gameboy Advance
+Game Boy Advance

-The game begins with DJ, Jenny, and Chowder preparing to destroy the house, but it grabs them with its tongue and pulls them inside.
+DJ, Jenny, and Chowder prepare to destroy the house, but it pulls them inside with its tongue.
 They lose most of their equipment after being trapped inside the house.
-Skull provides them with outside help through their walkie-talkies and tells them to find blueprints to help navigate the house and take shelter in bathrooms, which are the safest parts of the house as it will refuse to do any damage to the bathrooms because the water will flood it.
+Skull provides them with outside help through their walkie-talkies and tells them to find blueprints to help navigate the house and take shelter in the bathrooms, which are the safest parts of the house, as it will refuse to cause any damage to the bathrooms because the water will flood them.
 He also tells them to destroy the heart (the furnace) to kill the house.
-As they slowly recover their equipment, they encounter living chairs, giant bugs, living TVs, living lamps, and living floorboards.
+As they recover their equipment, they encounter chairs, giant bugs, TVs, lamps, and floorboards.
 While trying to find a way into the basement, Chowder is captured and taken to the attic.
 DJ and Jenny find a slingshot that helps them reach the attic.
-After they rescue Chowder from living chairs, Skull tells them to find the elevator to reach the basement, but a gear is missing.
-After finding it, they encounter a living mannequin that resembles Constance, which comes alive and attacks them.
+After they rescue Chowder from the chairs, Skull tells them to find the elevator to reach the basement, but a gear is missing.
+After finding it, they encounter a mannequin resembling Constance that comes to life and attacks them.
 They defeat it and use the elevator to get to the basement, but the door to the furnace requires a heart-shaped emblem to open.

-During their search, they encounter living bookshelves, living candles, living trees, and a carpet monster (presumed to be the house's tongue).
-They find the first piece of the heart emblem and locate a fuse for a water pump needed to drain the water out of the third floor in the basement.
+During their search, they encounter bookshelves, candles, trees, and a carpet monster (the tongue).
+They find the first piece of the heart emblem and locate a fuse for the water pump that drains water from the third floor into the basement.
 After fighting the Constance mannequin a second time, they find the second piece of the heart emblem.
-The three eventually discover Constance's corpse and learn the truth about her through a diary that they have found.
+The trio eventually discovers Constance's corpse and learns the truth about her through a diary that they have found.
 The Constance mannequin appears again.
 After they defeat it one last time, they find the last piece of the heart emblem and use it to open the door to the furnace, but Skull warns them to get a stronger weapon first.
-Having known that Nebbercracker used to be in the military, he advices them to get some dynamite.
-They come across Nebbercracker and after explaining their discoveries, Nebbercracker shares his backstory and is convinced to let Constance go, but this angers the house.
+Having known that Nebbercracker used to be in the military, he advises them to get some dynamite.
+They come across Nebbercracker, who, after they explain their discoveries, shares his backstory and is convinced to let Constance go, but this angers the house.
 While Nebbercracker tries to stall it, the kids find the dynamite and battle the furnace.
-After destroying it, the house is on the verge of falling apart.
+After it is destroyed, the house is on the verge of falling apart.
 They meet up with Nebbercracker at the front door, but it is locked.
 They shoot the uvula to force the house to let them out.
 After escaping, the house is destroyed.
 A dialogue reveals that Constance is now at rest, Nebbercracker is at last free of his torment, and he and the kids help return the toys that he took from the other kids.